-Kelly Smedvig has been involved in Richmond Consolidated School’s exceptional Arts Program for many years.
+Kelly Kaiser has been involved in Richmond Consolidated School’s exceptional Arts Program for many years.
 She brings her extensive background in visual arts, music, dance and theatre to the classroom.
 Her goal is to help children discover their creative selves through a widely varied curriculum.
 In addition to bringing local arts organizations like iS183, BTG, and Shakespeare and Co. to the school, she has been the chorus accompanist for several years, teaches private violin and piano and directs the Talent Show.
 She enjoys working extensively with her colleagues on common core connections in her visual arts curriculum.
-She lives in West Stockbridge with her 4 children.
+She lives in West Stockbridge with her husband and 4 children.

 Joy Mullen teaches music at Richmond Consolidated school.
 She conducts the Concert Band, Jazz Band, Beginners band and the choruses.
 She teaches instrumental lessons to students in grades 4-8.
 She is a Level III certified Orff-Schulwerk instructor and uses this approach primarily in teaching students in grades PreK-3.
 Students in grade 3 learn to play the recorder and play "Recorder Karate" at the end of each school year.

 In addition to music, Mrs. Mullen enjoys sports, especially basketball.
 She also spends time gardening.
 She is married to Roger Mullen and has two adult children.